 The Best Acropolis Guided Tours

-There are a number of options here.
-You can choose to join a 90 minute small group guided tour with a skip the line ticket, a combined Acropolis and Acropolis Museum Tour or perhaps a 6 hour private tour for you group that takes in other sites such as the Temple of Zeus and Parliament as well.
+You can also choose to join a 90-minute small group guided tour with a skip the line ticket, or a combined Acropolis and Acropolis Museum Tour.

 As we’ve mentioned, visiting the Acropolis can be a hot and sweaty business, and there are a number of steps and uneven surfaces to contend with.
 You want to be as comfortable as possible.